milodevhh/quiz-app/README.md

 In this project I build the layout of my first mobile web application, a quiz app.
 In later projects I will expand this app and add all sorts of cool functionality.
 In this app you will be able to:

-- Read questions and click buttons to look up the answers.
+- Read questions and click buttons to look up the answers
-- Bookmark questions and view them on a bookmarks page.
+- Bookmark questions and view them on a bookmarks page
-- Visit your profile page.
+- Visit your profile page & edit your Profile
+- Add new Quiz-Cards

 I made this app during my course @ [neuefische](https://github.com/neuefische)